Bible verses for: Contentment

 Therefore, since a promise remains of entering His rest, let us fear lest any of you seem to have come short of it.
 For indeed the gospel was preached to us as well as to them; but the word which they heard did not profit them, not being mixed with faith in those who heard it.

 And what more shall I say?
 For the time would fail me to tell of Gideon and Barak and Samson and Jephthah, also of David and Samuel and the prophets: who through faith subdued kingdoms, worked righteousness, obtained promises, stopped the mouths of lions, quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, became valiant in battle, turned to flight the armies of the aliens.
 Women received their dead raised to life again.
 Others were tortured, not accepting deliverance, that they might obtain a better resurrection.
 Still others had trial of mockings and scourgings, yes, and of chains and imprisonment.
 They were stoned, they were sawn in two, were tempted, were slain with the sword.
 They wandered about in sheepskins and goatskins, being destitute, afflicted, tormented— of whom the world was not worthy.
 They wandered in deserts and mountains, in dens and caves of the earth.
-And all these, having obtained a good testimony through faith, did not receive the promise, God having provided something better for us, that they should not be made perfect apart from us.
+And all these, having obtained a good testimony through faith, did not receive the promise,

 Let no one say when he is tempted, "I am tempted by God"; for God cannot be tempted by evil, nor does He Himself tempt anyone.
 But each one is tempted when he is drawn away by his own desires and enticed.
 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.